decodingml/llm-twin-course/INSTALL_AND_USAGE.md

 ### Step 7: Starting the fine-tuning pipeline

+First, go to our base model, which we will use for SFT on Hugging Face -> [meta-llama/Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) and get access to use it.
+Everything is free.

-After setting up everything necessary for AWS SageMaker, to kick of the training in dummy mode, is as easy as.
-The dummy mode will reduce the dataset size and epochs to quickly see that everything works fine:
+Next, after setting up everything necessary for AWS SageMaker and Llama-3.1-8B, kicking off the training in dummy mode is as easy as running the following (dummy mode will reduce the dataset size and epochs to quickly see that everything works fine):
 ```bash
 make start-training-pipeline-dummy-mode
 ```